Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

 Taken together, we have shown the empirical content of the estimation of the latent geometry.
 We can classify the vast majority of villages (despite allowing for N/A) and they are predominantly spherical.
 We find informal financial loans are higher in villages that exhibit negative curvature.
-Finally, and importantly, introducing microcredit nudges villages to have more spherical structure.
-This can perhaps be interepreted as showing that access to microcredit generates, \emph{ceteris paribus}, demand for greater triadic closure.
+Finally, and importantly, villages where microcredit was introduced tend to have more spherical structure.
+This can perhaps be interpreted as showing that access to microcredit generates, \emph{ceteris paribus}, demand for greater triadic closure.